 February 15, 2018 3 min read

-Dickens on Coffee and Tea
+Dickens Characters Choice of Coffee or Tea

 In Dinner with Dickens by British food historian Pen Vogler, offers a whimsical but rather interesting theory about the Victorian author's various characters' moral fiber based on their preference for tea.
 According to her, the good guys prefer tea while the dodgier ones plot and scheme over coffee.